 Some of the characteristics of Theory Y managers can be seen.
 Theory Y managers are quite opposite to that of Theory X.

 Even Theory Y managers are results-oriented, after all, but they are also concerned with not just the completion of work, but they assist their subordinates in doing things.

 - Theory Y managers are very tolerant in nature.
 They tolerant mistakes and try to rectify them by explaining what should not be done and what needs to be done.

 - Theory Y managers do not distance out from their employees.
 They think it is all one team including oneself and move along providing motivation and encouragement to the team.

-- They do not threat employees for non-compliance.
-Instead, they explain them about the norms and compliance issues and make them realize that instructions are for the betterment of work.
+- They do not treat employees for non-compliance.
+Instead, they explain to them the norms and compliance issues and make them realize that instructions are for the betterment of work.